The Worst Airports in the United States Are Found in These 15 Cities

 Number of passengers: 58.3 million

-Despite the mile-high altitude and the increased risk of snow, Denver gets its planes out on time.
-And it has some of the best airport food prices.
-The one factor that makes Denver one of the worst airports around is its distance from the city.
-It’s nearly 24 miles away from downtown Denver, so getting to and from the airport can be a challenge.
+Despite the altitude and increased risk of snow, Denver’s planes are on time — and it has some of the best airport food prices.
+The factor that hurts Denver: It’s nearly 24 miles away from downtown Denver, and traffic congests the highways to and from the airport.

 13. Thurgood Marshall Airport